alphagov/publishing-api/README.md

 the system
 - **Event Log**: A log of all requests to the Publishing API that have the potential to mutate its internal state
-- **Unpublishing**: An object indicating a previously published content item which has been removed from the live site.
-Can be "gone", "withdrawal", or "redirect".
-- **Action**: A record of activity on a particular Content Item, used to assist custom workflows of publishing applications.
+- **Action**: A record of activity on a particular edition, used to assist custom workflows of publishing applications.
-- **Link Expansion**: A process that converts the stored and automatic links for a content item into a JSON representation.
+- **Link Expansion**: A process that converts the stored and automatic links for an edition into a JSON representation.
 Further documentation available in [doc/link-expansion.md](doc/link-expansion.md)
-- **Dependency Resolution**: A process that determines other content items that require updating downstream as a result of a change on a content item.
+- **Dependency Resolution**: A process that determines other editions that require updating downstream as a result of a change to an edition.
 Further documentation available in [doc/dependency-resolution.md](doc/depedency-resolution.md)

 For more information, refer to [doc/api.md](doc/api.md) and [doc/model.md](doc/model.md).

-Generated content items are pushed "downstream" to the content-store, where the frontends pull the resulting JSON to render a page. [content-store field documentation](https://github.com/alphagov/content-store/blob/master/doc/content_item_fields.md).
+Editions of documents are pushed "downstream" to the content-store, where the frontends pull the resulting JSON to render a page. [content-store field documentation](https://github.com/alphagov/content-store/blob/master/doc/content_item_fields.md).

 ## Technical documentation